My Ontario Security License: Security Guard Training Basics

 Security Guard Use Of Force Training

 One of the most common questions about a Security Guard’s role involves the legal use of force and how it can be applied by Security Guards in Ontario.
 This section of your training will involve understanding the Criminal Code of Canada and also the importance of good decision making, prioritizing safety, and conflict avoidance.
 While certification is not a requirement for your license, understanding the theory and concept is.
-The course outline for Use of Force Training can be found here.

 How To Communicate Effectively As A Security Guard